Boys Basketball 25 CIAC Players to Watch

 Quentar Taylor, Trumbull, 6-1, Sr., G: Holdover from the best season in Eagles’ history.

-Connor Tierney, Sacred Heart, 7-0, Jr., C: Big man not afraid to go out and shoot the three-ball.
+Connor Tierney, Sacred Heart, 7-0, Jr., C: Big man not afraid to go out and shoot the 3-ball.

 Aedan Using, Old Lyme, 6-5, Sr., F: Best returning player in the Shoreline Conference hopes to lead Wildcats to the league championship.